 Swimming | Definition, History, Strokes, & Facts | Britannica

 Login Subscribe Subscribe Home Games & Quizzes History & Society Science & Tech Biographies Animals & Nature Geography & Travel Arts & Culture Money Videos On This Day One Good Fact Dictionary New Articles History & Society Lifestyles & Social Issues Philosophy & Religion Politics, Law & Government World History Science & Tech Health & Medicine Science Technology Biographies Browse Biographies Animals & Nature Birds, Reptiles & Other Vertebrates Bugs, Mollusks & Other Invertebrates Environment Fossils & Geologic Time Mammals Plants Geography & Travel Geography & Travel Arts & Culture Entertainment & Pop Culture Literature Sports & Recreation Visual Arts Companions Demystified Image Galleries Infographics Lists Podcasts Spotlights Summaries The Forum Top Questions #WTFact 100 Women Britannica Kids Saving Earth Space Next 50 Student Center Home Games & Quizzes History & Society Science & Tech Biographies Animals & Nature Geography & Travel Arts & Culture Money Videos swimming Table of Contents swimming Table of Contents Introduction History Competitive swimming Instruction and training Strokes Races Distance swimming Men’s swimming world championships Women’s swimming world championships References & Edit History Related Topics Images & Videos For Students swimming summary Quizzes American Sports Nicknames Water Sports Quiz Read Next 8 Incredible Swimming Feats Is It Really Dangerous to Swim After Eating?
 How Is Diving Scored?
 10 Unusual Sports 5 Unusual Olympic Sports Discover 10 Classical Music Composers to Know How Did Alexander the Great Really Die?
 20 Paintings You Have to Visit at the Museo del Prado in Madrid Pablo Escobar: 8 Interesting Facts About the King of Cocaine 11 Egyptian Gods and Goddesses What Is the Origin of the Term “Jim Crow”?
-The 10 Greatest Basketball Players of All Time Home Sports & Recreation Olympic Sports Arts & Culture
+The 10 Greatest Basketball Players of All Time Home Sports & Recreation Olympic Sports Arts & Cultureswimming

 sport and recreation Actions Cite verified Cite While every effort has been made to follow citation style rules, there may be some discrepancies.
 Please refer to the appropriate style manual or other sources if you have any questions.
-Select Citation Style MLA APA Chicago Manual of Style Copy Citation Share Share Share to social media Facebook Twitter URL https://www.britannica.com/sports/swimming-sport Give Feedback External Websites Feedback Thank you for your feedback
+Select Citation Style MLA APA Chicago Manual of Style Copy Citation Share Share Share to social media Facebook Twitter URL https://www.britannica.com/sports/swimming-sport Give Feedback External Websites Feedback Thank you for your feedbackOur editors will review what you’ve submitted and determine whether to revise the article.

 External Websites Olympic.org - Swimming Te Ara Encyclopedia of New Zealand - Swimming Live Science - Is swimming cardio?
 Better Health Channel - Swimming - health benefits Verywell Fit - 7 Health Benefits of Swimming Britannica Websites Articles from Britannica Encyclopedias for elementary and high school students. swimming - Children's Encyclopedia (Ages 8-11) swimming - Student Encyclopedia (Ages 11 and up) Print print Print Please select which sections you would like to print: Cite verified Cite While every effort has been made to follow citation style rules, there may be some discrepancies.
 Please refer to the appropriate style manual or other sources if you have any questions.
-Select Citation Style MLA APA Chicago Manual of Style Copy Citation Share Share Share to social media Facebook Twitter URL https://www.britannica.com/sports/swimming-sport Feedback External Websites Feedback Thank you for your feedback
+Select Citation Style MLA APA Chicago Manual of Style Copy Citation Share Share Share to social media Facebook Twitter URL https://www.britannica.com/sports/swimming-sport Feedback External Websites Feedback Thank you for your feedbackOur editors will review what you’ve submitted and determine whether to revise the article.

 External Websites Olympic.org - Swimming Te Ara Encyclopedia of New Zealand - Swimming Live Science - Is swimming cardio?
 Better Health Channel - Swimming - health benefits Verywell Fit - 7 Health Benefits of Swimming Britannica Websites Articles from Britannica Encyclopedias for elementary and high school students. swimming - Children's Encyclopedia (Ages 8-11) swimming - Student Encyclopedia (Ages 11 and up) Written and fact-checked by The Editors of Encyclopaedia Britannica Encyclopaedia Britannica's editors oversee subject areas in which they have extensive knowledge, whether from years of experience gained by working on that content or via study for an advanced degree.
 They write new content and verify and edit content received from contributors.
 The Editors of Encyclopaedia Britannica Last Updated: Jan 25, 2024 • Article History Table of Contents Michael Phelps See all media Category: Arts & Culture Key People: Nathan Adrian Michael Phelps Ryan Lochte Katie Ledecky Missy Franklin (Show more) Related Topics: synchronized swimming 100-metre backstroke race crawl breaststroke butterfly stroke (Show more) On the Web: Better Health Channel - Swimming - health benefits (Jan.
-25, 2024) (Show more) See all related content
+25, 2024) (Show more) See all related contentswimming , in recreation and sports , the propulsion of the body through water by combined arm and leg motions and the natural flotation of the body.
+Swimming as an exercise is popular as an all-around body developer and is particularly useful in therapy and as exercise for physically handicapped persons.
+It is also taught for lifesaving purposes.
+For activities that involve swimming, see also diving , lifesaving , surfing , synchronized swimming , underwater diving , and water polo .

 History